Britain sets out blueprint to keep fintech 'crown' after Brexit

 Britain has a 10% share of the global fintech market, generating 11 billion pounds ($15.6 billion) in revenue.

-Britain increasingly needs to represent itself as a strong fintech scale-up destination as well as one for start-ups, it added.
+"What the UK fintech industry really needs is both access to talent and easy access to global markets," said Mike Laven, CEO of fintech Currencycloud.
+"Unfortunately, the fallout of Brexit and the pandemic have recently made this more difficult."
+The review said Britain increasingly needs to represent itself as a strong fintech scale-up destination as well as one for start-ups.

 "Leaving the EU and access to the single market going away is a big deal, so the UK has to do something significant to make fintechs stay here," said Kay Swinburne, vice chair of financial services at consultants KPMG and a contributor to the review.